Values and Constants

 For other languages, Yantrix aims to provide compatibility with elementary types, existing in most of them:

-- Numbers: integer and floats are processed as similarly as possible for a given language
+In produced code, integer and float values are processed as similarly as possible for a given language

-- Strings: strings are processed as immutables, i.e. every string function should return a new string rather than modify one of its arguments
+Strings are processed as immutables, i.e. every string function should return a new string rather than modify any of its arguments

-- Objects(Dictionaries): implementation is highly language-dependent and aims to reproduce the behaviour of Typescript
+The implementation is highly language-dependent and aims to reproduce the behaviour of Typescript Record

 - If the value is